dcbeck/node-swiftclient/README.md

 # Openstack Swift Client Library for Node.js

-This **Swift Client Library** provides a Node.js interface for interacting with OpenStack Swift, a highly available and distributed object storage system.
-This library simplifies authentication, container management, and object operations using a structured TypeScript API.
+This Node.js `SwiftClient` library is a TypeScript-based client for OpenStack Swift object storage.
+It simplifies managing containers, objects, and metadata, supporting all Swift authentication versions (v1.0, v2.0, and v3).

 ---